KyleMcMaster/kyle-mcmaster-blog/backlog/AsynchronousMessaging.md

 * * 6e - Send Only Endpoints with ASP.NET Core
 * Sagas
 * * 7a - Saga Pattern in NServiceBus
-* * 7b - Saga Timeouts and Termination in NServiceBus
+* * 7b - Saga Timeouts and Termination
 * Testing
 * * 8a Unit Testing NServiceBus Handlers
 * Additional Topics